-Duration of Procedure: Finger blood pressure will be measured during the entire duration of visits 2 and 3 (approximately 5.5 hours per visit, 11 hours total).
+Duration of Procedure: Finger blood pressure will be measured during the entire duration of experimental visits (up to 19 hours total).

 Internal body temperature (via temperature sensing pill):

 Description of Procedure: In order to measure your internal body temperature, you will be asked to swallow a pill about the size of a large vitamin at the beginning of the experiment.
 The pill typically passes though the gastrointestinal tract in 1 to 7 days.
 Potential Risks: Although very rare, there are some risks associated with taking the temperature pill.
 It is possible that you could inhale it into your lungs.
 The pill could also cause a perforation (tear), blockage or infection of the intestinal tract.
 The pill could become stuck in your intestinal tract and require endoscopy or surgery to remove it.
 You should not take this pill if you weigh less than 80 pounds, nor should you take this pill if you have or have had any gastrointestinal disease or surgery or if you have any implanted medical devices.
 You may not have a magnetic resonance imaging (MRI) procedure performed with this pill in your body.
 Duration of Procedure: Internal temperature will be measured during the entire duration of visits 2 and 3.